Why You Maybe Shouldn’t Make Your Own DIY Shampoo

 Many people have asked if adding only one of the ingredients would help.
 Selecting any ingredient with therapeutic properties and adding it independently to a compatible base can harbor the individual benefits.
 The effects from singling ingredients out by no means compare to the power of a quality synergy blend.

 There is no denying that adding a bit of tea tree or argan oil can benefit your hair.
-However, cosmetic manufacturers tailor their shampoos to your hair type in order to give your hair the specific treatment it needs.
+However, cosmetic manufacturers tailor their shampoos to your hair type to give your hair the specific treatment it needs.
 Adding just one essential oil (that you paid good money for) to a compatible base may only give you a fraction of the benefits a proper shampoo provides.

 Bottom-line: if you want the best bang for your buck, shelling out a few dollars for shampoo may be your best bet.
 Attempting to enhance manufactured cosmetics is something you may not want to experiment with.
 When it comes to your health and well-being, trust the research professionals.
 Make sure the product you’re using has a formula proven to be effective.